-Learn how unconscious biases can be harnessed in your marketing campaigns.
+Behavioural Economics - Learn how psychological, social and cultural factors can be used in your marketing campaigns.

 - How the study of behavioural science can benefit marketing practices

-- How classic campaigns have put behavioural economics into practice to harness bias
+- How classic campaigns have put behavioural economics into practice to understand behavior patterns

 - The EAST framework for nudging behavioural change

-- Why using data to inform decision-making is more reliable than opinion
+- Why using data to understand decision-making is more reliable than opinion

 Module 1: Introduction to behavioural science